vikibaarathi/fpv-at-ph/README.md

 - If you cant fix it, pack the gates, remove broken pieces and store them at the side neatly

 ### Trash management
+- Trash bags are available in the nearby silver car.
 - Please collect all the trash especially broken prop in the area and throw them in the blue cans accross the road
 - Do not leave trash bags by the road.
-- Trash bags are available in the nearby silver car.

-### Crowd Control
+### Crowd and Noise Control
+- Be sensible and logical.
+Not too loud music and not too much noise until it disturbes.
+Self judge the situation.
+Residents are probably trying to have a quite weekend at home
+- Do not block the road by any means.
+Residents use the road to drop off recyclable items.
+- Number of people around?
+For now let's say 20 is too huge of a crowd.
+Re-schedule or re-time your flight to avoid attention

 ### Before Flying Rules